Explore All Topics

 How to calculate capital gains tax — step-by-step

-The basics of a capital gain calculation is to find the difference between what you paid for your asset or property and what you sold it for.
+The basics of a capital gain calculation is to find the difference between what you paid for your investment asset or property and what you sold it for.
 Let’s take it step-by-step and find out the answer to “How does capital gains tax work?”

 Capital gain calculation in four steps